iFaxity/kirei/README.md

 ### Watch

-Note: Does not yet support the `deep` option, may come in a release further.
-But is not yet prioritised.
+~~Note: Does not yet support the `deep` option, may come in a release further.
+But is not yet prioritised.~~

+As of Version 2.0.0 the deep option is supported.

 ### Lifecycle hooks